Is Your Oral History Legal and Ethical?

 At the end of the interview the interviewee should be:

 - reminded of his or her rights under copyright law: in summary that an interviewee owns copyright in his or her recorded words spoken on the recording and that this can be retained or assigned (passed) to someone else

 - reminded again of the arrangements which have been made for the custody and preservation of the interview and accompanying material, both immediately and in the future, and of any use to which the interview is likely to be put

 - asked if they require any restrictions on the use or availability of their interview at the time or in the future.

 All these and other points should have been included in the information sheet, (PDF – 121Kb), which ideally should have been sent to the interviewee before the interview.
 It’s helpful to carry a spare copy so that this can be left with the interviewee after the interview.

 All oral history projects, interviewers, researchers, and custodians in archives, museums and libraries holding oral history material, need clear authority to use those materials, otherwise they may not be able to justify the time and effort needed for conservation, documentation and storage.
 Interviewers and bodies such as societies or museums should therefore ask interviewees to give written assignments of copyright and other rights, and make clear their consent for use and access, by completing and signing a Recording Agreement, (PDF – 53Kb).
 The purpose of this form is:

-- to enable routine consultation of interviews to take place, subject to any closure or restrictions interviewees have imposed; and
+- to enable routine consultation of interviews to take place, subject to any closure or restrictions interviewees have imposed on all or part of the recording; and

 - to enable parts of recorded interviews or extracts from transcriptions to be used in publications, broadcasts, exhibitions or on the internet; and